targence/commits-telegram-bot/README.md

 Bot sends an every git push event from Github/Gitlab to Telegram chat.

-In Github/Gitlab needs setup webhook url.
+You need setup a webhook url in Github/Gitlab.
 For example `http://bot.your-site,com/github` and `http://bot.your-site,com/gitlab`